MyrTheMoth/Guard-Bot-Plugins/README.md

 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat for after failing to answer within the challenge time or exceeding the max attempts.
 - `strict`: A Boolean, if true, the bot will delete all messages the user posted during the challenge, whether they pass or fail, for clean up.
 - `maxAttempts`: An Integer, the maximum number of wrong answers the user can provide before the bot kicks them out.
+- `exclude`: An Array of Strings, a list of chats to exclude from this plugin's functionality.
 - `unverifiedOptions`: A set of Booleans, the permissions a new member will have once they join the chat and before the pass the challenge.
 - `verifiedOptions`: A set of Booleans, the permissions given to a new member once they pass the challenge.
 - `numbers` and `calc`: An array of Numbers and a set of String operators, these will determine the values and operations used at random when each challenge is issued.